Forschung, Karl Landsteiner Privatuniversität, Fachbereich Psychodynamik

 Research

-The methodology of the ongoing and planned research projects of the Department of Psychodynamics under the professorship of Univ.-Prof. Dr. habil.
+The methodology of the ongoing and planned research projects of the Department of Psychodynamics under the professorship of Univ.-Prof.in Dr.in habil.
 Patrizia Giampieri-Deutsch includes metacognitive and epistemological approaches in addition to state of the art psychotherapy research.

 In addition to the clinical and empirical investigation of processes and outcomes of psychotherapeutic treatments, this also allows for the exploration of meta-theoretical issues and, in particular, the investigation of phenomena in the field of subjectivity in a non-reductive manner using first-person methodologies.
 Further empirical methodologies are also used for psychotherapy research as well as for average population research projects.
 Psychometric instruments developed on the basis of clinical experience in psychoanalysis and psychodynamic psychotherapy are used.
 Experimental methodologies are integrated into psychodynamic psychotherapy research to better understand the nature of the psychophysical continuum and how therapeutic change is effected by examining the impact of psychodynamic treatments on neurobiological functioning.